bandprotocol/bandchain/chain/build.md

 # Copy the `Address` output here and save it for later use
 bandcli keys add validator2

-# Add both accounts, with stake to the genesis file
+# Add both accounts, with band to the genesis file
-bandd add-genesis-account $(bandcli keys show owner -a) 100000000stake,1000000native bandd add-genesis-account $(bandcli keys show validator1 -a) 100000000stake,1000000native bandd add-genesis-account $(bandcli keys show validator2 -a) 100000000stake,1000000native
+bandd add-genesis-account $(bandcli keys show owner -a) 100000000band bandd add-genesis-account $(bandcli keys show validator1 -a) 100000000band bandd add-genesis-account $(bandcli keys show validator2 -a) 100000000band

 # Configure your CLI to eliminate need for chain-id flag
 bandcli config chain-id bandchain